- Email: [email protected]

 Partner at Carpmaels & Ransford LLP

 James Warner leads the pharmaceuticals team at Carpmaels & Ransford.
 His practice focuses exclusively on medicinal chemistry inventions for pharmaceutical innovators and he is known for his imaginative approaches to legal and technical strategies on the most commercially important cases.
-His work is inevitably contentious in nature and he has considerable experience conducting multi-opponent European Patent Office (EPO) opposition proceedings.
+His work is inevitably contentious in nature and he has considerable experience conducting multi-opponent EPO opposition proceedings.
 Mr Warner is one of only a handful of advocates to have first-hand experience of defending EPO oppositions with more than 10 opponents.
 He brings practical experience of the subtle interactions of patent, supplementary protection certificate and regulatory law to these commercial situations.